adaptris/interlok-docs/docs/pages/advanced/advanced-failover.md

 ## Manual Failover ##

-Should you wish to stop the master instance running; either through the JMX API or the Web UI, the slave at position 1 is expected to promote itself to master.
+Should you wish to stop the primary instance running; either through the JMX API or the Web UI, the secondary at position 1 is expected to promote itself to primary.

 To enable this functionality you must change the default event handler in your Interlok configuration.
 This is simply changed like this (notice the failover-event-handler);